2023 Croatia Slovenia Europe Holiday

 Day 2 – Arrive Zagreb, the capital of Croatia at 6.55am – Lake Bled

-We arrived in Zagreb, the capital of Croatia, at 6:55am.
 Upon arrival, we made our way to Lake Bled, Slovenia’s most famous lake.

-We embarked on a sightseeing tour of Lake Bled, marvelling at its stunning crystal blue-green waters.
 We immersed ourselves in the idyllic surroundings and fresh, clear air, and took a moment to understand why it is often described as paradise on Earth.

-We then took a traditional pletna boat ride to Bled Island, a picturesque islet crowned by the exquisite Church of the Assumption.
+In the centre of the Lake Bled, a picturesque islet crowned by the exquisite Church of the Assumption.

 DAY 3 LAKE BLED – LJUBLJANA – ZAGREB